 If we then look at all these fears, we could boil them all down into three core categories:

 1. Acceptance – If I look incompetent or make mistakes, people – or a particular person – won’t like/respect me any more

 2. Achievement – incompetence and mistakes mean weakness.
 I must be successful at everything I try or I’ll look pathetic and useless

 3. Control – If I make mistakes or seem incompetent, I’ve lost control and that basically means I’ve failed

 Here’s a scale for you: Otto Rank, a psychologist from early last century, believed that humans have an ongoing tension between two poles:

 1. The urge to grow and fulfil our potential

 2. The urge to retreat from the fear and vulnerability we feel when we do expand and step up

 Otto Rank thought that people move back and forward between these two poles for their whole lives.… and we can choose in the moment, if we’re fundamentally psychologically healthy, to put ourselves deliberately on the growth and potential side.
-If you’re afraid, but want or need to move anyway, these three steps coming up are your key to achieving what you want.
+If you’re afraid, but want or need to move ahead anyway, these three steps coming up are key to you shifting your beliefs and achieving what you want.